Printable Printable large type (2 pages) A4 Size PDF A5 Size PDF Te Reo Māori PDF

-Budesonide and formoterol helps to prevent asthma symptoms and breathing problems.
-It is also used to relieve symptoms for people with asthma using the AIR or SMART action plan.
+Budesonide and formoterol help to prevent breathing problems such as asthma and COPD.
+It is also used to relieve asthma symptoms for people using the AIR or SMART action plan.
+Budesonide is a steroid medicine that reduces the swelling of your airways and formoterol opens narrowed airways, making it easier to breathe.

 Inhale budesonide and formoterol as directed by your healthcare professional.